 Honestly, not drinking enough water is a very common problem among elderly adults.
 This article can help you understand why it’s important to encourage your elderly loved ones to drink more water.

 One of the easiest and best ways to reduce an elderly loved one’s risk of developing major health conditions, is by drinking a proper amount of water.
 Some of these conditions include:

 - Kidney stones

 - Urinary tract infections

 - Rapid weak pulse

 - Loss of muscle tone

 - Organ failure

-1) Suggest Foods That Have A High Water Content
+1) Suggest Foods That Have a High Water Content

 - Grapefruit (NOTE: the FDA advises that, often, grapefruit and medications don’t mix.
 Be careful of grapefruit as eating it or drinking the juice too close to the time of taking medications can block the enzymes needed to break done the drug.
 This can potentially increase the amount of medication in the person’s system and can lead to an increase in side effects).

-- Bell peppers
+- Bell Peppers

 If you are using soup as a way to raise fluid intake in an elderly loved one, either make the soup from scratch yourself, so you can control the amount of salt that gets added to it, or buy them low-sodium soups and broths.